MOOI-Project-UvA/rule-editor/README.md

 ### Interface overview

-The interface of the Norm Editor consists of five main views:
+The interface of the Rule Editor consists of five main views:
 1. Define a task
 2. Collect sources
 3. Interpret sources